omniscientjs/omniscientjs.github.io/_guides/01-simpler-ui-reasoning-with-unidirectional.md

 If we combine the Virtual DOM diff-ing of React, the object reference checks of immutable data and the thought pattern of Omniscient, we get a really fast top-down rendering with only representing state in the top of our modules or application.

-In the case of the example above, the `App` component will have changed data, as one of it's children is changed, but the React DOM diff will see that the HTML-element itself hasn't changed so it won't actually manipulate the DOM.
+In the case of the example above, the `App` component will have changed data, as one of its children is changed, but the React DOM diff will see that the HTML-element itself hasn't changed so it won't actually manipulate the DOM.
 And the `Header` component won't even check to see if the DOM has changed, as the data it is being passed hasn't changed at all.

 This looks pretty good.
 We can easily reason with the application flow, it feels like regular markup, just in Javascript.
 We can have small reusable components with sharable mixins, and we won't have to handle the DOM at all – and it is really fast.
 Best of all, we can store the application state at the top, and given that structure the application will always turn out the same.
 We could even store the current state and pick it up from here after a refresh or even a server restart.
 This is pretty awesome for testing and developing as well.